 The wrongful death statute in Florida has complex rules with several exceptions and exclusions.

-We work on contingency, meaning we only charge after the case is closed.
-These fees range from 34%-40% and are charged from the total amount.
+We work on a contingency fee, meaning we only charge after we win the case.
+The cost ranges from 34%-40% and is charged from the total amount.